Well, well, what do we have here? If it isn't me.

 Gaara was three hours into an unplanned TV-drama marathon, past one hour of hating it, and two hours deep in denial.
 In his defense, he was also bored out of his mind and high as a kite on painkillers.

 Naruto had left for work at six.
 Given that his injured state had severely shortened the list of entertainment Gaara had at his disposal, the dreaded flat screen monster had quickly managed to seduce him with its effortless appeal.
-Emphasis on the word effortless.
-As the idea of staring at the ceiling in utter silence for hours on end hadn't exactly catered to his interest, he'd done the unthinkable and reached for the remote.
-He'd spent the first ten minutes flicking through the same channels over and over, each time growing more bored of how little the overpriced apparatus had to offer, eventually leaving on the channel upon which his patience to look any further reached its limit.
-Realizing that he was now in the company of a badly scripted TV-drama of the romantically nuanced kind, he'd immediately begun to hope that a sudden nap would take him by surprise.
+As the idea of staring at the ceiling for hours on end hadn't quite enticed, he'd done the unthinkable and reached for the remote.
+He'd spent the first ten minutes flicking through the same channels over and over, each time less impressed, eventually leaving on the channel upon which his patience to look any further reached its limit.
+Realizing that he was now in the company of a badly scripted TV-drama of the romantically nuanced kind, he'd immediately begun to hope a sudden nap would take him by surprise.
 Instead, the drugs kicked in.

 "What...the hell are you watching?" grumbled Kankuro's weary voice.